sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=NBOGY39woyA&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-Here’s a concise summary of the trading strategy described:

-**Averaging Down Trading Strategy:**

-1. **Objective:**
-   Profit from falling stock prices by increasing your position size as the price decreases.

-2. **Mechanism:**
-   - Buy additional shares at lower prices to reduce the average cost per share.
-   - Example:
+1. **Purpose of Averaging Down Strategy**:
+   The averaging down strategy aims to reduce the average cost per share by buying additional shares as the stock price decreases, with the goal of maximizing potential profits if the stock recovers.

+2. **Example of Averaging Down**:
-     - Buy 100 shares at $10 each.
+   - Initially buy 100 shares at $10 each.
-     - Price drops to $8; buy another 100 shares.
+   - Price drops to $8; purchase another 100 shares.
-     - Average cost per share becomes $9.
+   - New average cost per share becomes $9.
+   - If the price recovers to $10, a profit is realized.

-3. **Conditions:**
+3. **Two Trading Strategies**:
-   - Use a rationale (e.g., technical indicators like RSI) to decide when to average down.
-   - In the example strategy:
-     - Enter when 5-day RSI drops below 50.
+   - **First Strategy**: Enters when 5-day RSI < 35 and exits when price exceeds yesterday's high (mean reversion).
+   - **Second Strategy (Average Down)**:
+     - Initial investment: 50% of capital.
-     - Add to position if daily RSI falls at least 5 points and remains below 50.
+     - Adds remaining 50% when daily RSI drops at least five points below 50, maintaining the same exit trigger.

-4. **Risk Management:**
+4. **Backtest Results**:
-   - Allocate 50% of capital initially, with the option to add the remaining 50% under specific conditions.
-   - Reduces maximum loss exposure compared to a standard strategy.

-5. **Performance Metrics:**
+   - **First Strategy**: Strong performance on S&P 500 since 1993 with positive statistics.
-   - Slightly lower overall profits but improved risk-adjusted returns (Profit Factor: 55% vs. 39%).
+   - **Second Strategy (Average Down)**: Lower overall profits but reduced maximum loss and improved risk-adjusted returns (Profit Factor of 55% vs. 39%).

-6. **Considerations:**
-   - Averaging down can be controversial due to increased exposure, but it may enhance risk-adjusted performance.
-   - Strategy customization and backtesting are essential.

-**Conclusion:**
-Averaging down can be a viable strategy if executed with discipline and a clear rationale, potentially improving risk-adjusted returns.
-Always consider your risk tolerance and thoroughly test strategies before implementation.
+5. **Preference for Average Down Strategy**:
+   - The average down strategy offers better risk-adjusted returns, making it preferable despite lower absolute profits.
 </details>

 <details>